|Nutritional Guidelines (per serving)|

-- 3 pint jars with sealable lids
+- 3 pint jars (with sealable lids)

-- Wash and dry the grapefruits.
+Wash and dry the grapefruits.
 Use a sharp vegetable peeler or paring knife, remove the brightly colored zest–and only the brightly colored zest–from the grapefruit.
 Be sure to leave behind any and all of the white pith directly underneath, it is very bitter.
 Chop the resulting zest–bigger pieces for chunkier marmalade, ribbon-like strips for a more spreadable result.
 Set zest aside.

-- Squeeze any juice out of the membrane once you've cut out all the fruit.
-Set the membrane aside, along with any seeds – the pectin in these will help "set" the marmalade later.
+Squeeze any juice out of the membrane once you've cut out all the fruit.
+Set the membrane aside, along with any seeds.
+The pectin in these will help "set" the marmalade later.

-- Combine the zest, fruit, juice, 4 cups of water, and sugar in a large heavy pot and bring to a boil.
+Combine the zest, fruit, juice, 4 cups of water and sugar in a large heavy pot and bring to a boil.

-- Meanwhile, lay a double layer of cheesecloth in a medium bowl and put membranes and seeds in the bowl.
+Meanwhile, lay a double layer of cheesecloth in a medium bowl and put membranes and seeds in the bowl.
 Lift up the corners and tie the cheesecloth into a bag to hold the membranes and seeds.
 Add this "pectin bag" to the pot.

-- While the mixture comes to a boil, put a canning kettle full of water on to boil if you're planning to can the marmalade.
+While the mixture comes to a boil, put a canning kettle full of water on to boil if you're planning to can the marmalade.
 In any case, put a few small plates in the freezer to chill them.
-When canning kettle water boils, use it to sterilize the jars and lids.
+When the canning kettle water boils, use it to sterilize the jars and lids.

-- Bring marmalade to 220°F and hold it there for 5 minutes.
-Be patient, this can take quite awhile.
-Put a dollop of the mixture on a chilled plate, swirl the plate to spread the mixture a bit, and drag your finger through the mixture.
+Bring marmalade to 220 F and hold it there for 5 minutes.
+Be patient, this can take quite a while.
+Put a dollop of the mixture on a chilled plate, swirl the plate to spread the mixture a bit and drag your finger through the mixture.
 A "set" mixture will hold a clean track behind your finger.

-- Remove "pectin bag", squeezing any marmalade in it out and back into the pot before discarding the bag.
+Remove "pectin bag," squeezing any marmalade in it out and back into the pot before discarding the bag.
 Take marmalade off the heat and let sit 5 minutes.
 Set up clean jars next to the pot.

-- Stir marmalade to distribute the zest evenly in the mixture.
+Stir marmalade to distribute the zest evenly in the mixture.
 Use a ladle to transfer the marmalade into the jars, leaving 1/2 inch of headspace at the top of each jar.
 Put lids on the jars.

-- If you're canning the marmalade, put the jars in the canning kettle and boil for 10 minutes.
+If you're canning the marmalade, put the jars in the canning kettle and boil for 10 minutes.
 In any case, let jars cool to room temperature before putting in a cool dry cupboard (if you've hot water processed them) or the fridge (if you didn't hot water process).

-Marmalade will keep a really long time.
+- Marmalade will keep a really long time.
 It is all sugar.
-Opened marmalade needs to be in the fridge, but unless you use a dirty spoon in the jar, it seems to last for approximately forever, although officially people say 6 to 12 months.
+Opened marmalade needs to be in the fridge, but unless you use a dirty spoon in the jar, it seems to last for forever, although officially people say 6 to 12 months.